Remote-Ready with Sonja Beardsley from Customer.io: „We have people working from RVs while traveling around North America.“

 We spoke with Director of Operations, Sonja Beardsley, about their approach to remote work.

-- what tools the teams use to keep each other in the loop,
+- What tools the teams use to keep each other in the loop,

 - how both the company and the product benefitted from remote work,